Aquaveo/TethysDashDocs/docs/source/usage/visualization_tab.rst

 .. tip::

    Users can type with dropdowns to search for and subset options as shown below.
+They can also add a new option through typing and selecting the 'Use ...' option.

    .. image:: ../../images/dropdown_search.png
       :align: center